MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Code Organisation**

 A single logical unit that provides a complete big-picture overview of the component must be kept in one file and must never be split.
 Code that implements one complete MVU (Model-View-Update) logic per UI component is considered a single logical unit and must not be split under any circumstances as the consequences can be dire (unmaintability, lost "big picture").
-If the file seems to be too big, it may be a sign that a collection of units was created (instead of a single logical unit) and nested, independent MVU components shall be implemented.
+If the file seems to be too big, it may be a sign that a collection of units was created (instead of a single logical unit) or that nested, independent MVU components should have been implemented.

 **Collections**